Learn how to make these DIY Halloween decorations, perfect for beginning crafters on a budget! These ideas will change your holiday decor.

 DIY Halloween Decorations

-Learn how to make DIY Halloween decor on a budget!
-These unique Halloween decorations are perfect for beginning crafters - get home home holiday ready with these spooky tutorials.
+Learn how to make decor for Halloween on a budget!
+These unique projects are perfect for beginning crafters - get home home holiday ready with these spooky tutorials.

 Halloween is lurking around the corner like a stray black cat.
 Luckily I found the perfect project for Halloween decorating that will use up some of your scrap wood pieces.
 Learn to make a DIY spider stool!